 "Hufflepuff," he said proudly as his chest swelled.
 This snort, I couldn't repress.
 How typical that he would be rocking the yellow and black.
 I could practically smell it on him.

 Luckily, it seemed that the only one that heard my rudeness was Sirius.
 But as I felt the disappointment seeping from the seat next to me, it certainly didn't feel that way.
 As Daniel reached over to place a hand on my mother's pregnant - although not showing at only three months, I'd learned - belly, Sirius turned and whispered to me.

 "You really, really need to eat something happy.
 But don't you dare do it from them.
 Calm down and shut up.
 You're ruining tonight."

 The conversation for the rest of the night passed in a blur that I couldn't bring myself to care much about.
 Sirius held it up well enough for the both of us as he was his typical charming self while I just kept my bitter silence like he'd advised.
-By the end of the night, it was a surprise that my mother wasn't begging to adopt Sirius and make him
+By the end of the night, it was a surprise that my mother wasn't begging to adopt Sirius and make him my replacement too.